 Key Takeaways

 Research from UCLA's Center on Everyday Lives of Families found that women who described their homes as cluttered had higher cortisol levels throughout the day.
 The study measured stress hormones in 60 dual-income families and discovered that cluttered environments kept cortisol elevated, preventing the natural decline that should occur after work.
 Clean, organized spaces allowed cortisol to drop normally, promoting relaxation and recovery.
-This biological response explains why coming home to a tidy space feels immediately calming.
+This biological response is the cleanliness effect in action and explains why coming home to a tidy space feels immediately calming.

 The act of cleaning itself provides stress relief through repetitive, controlled movements.
 Vacuuming, wiping surfaces, and organizing items engage your body in rhythmic activities that activate the parasympathetic nervous system.
 This is the same system responsible for rest and digestion, counteracting the fight-or-flight response triggered by chronic stress.
 A 2020 study in Mindfulness journal found that participants who cleaned mindfully for 20 minutes experienced significant reductions in nervousness and increased mental clarity compared to control groups.